stallman-j/ekonomR/vignettes/basic-plotting.md

     -*Hint:* You may want to poke around in the [GCB](https://globalcarbonbudget.org/) page to figure out what the units should be.
 - Turn the legend off by using `legend_position = "none"` in the correct place in your version of the code chunk above ).
 - Correct the caption to contain the correct data attribution.
 It should be something like "Emissions data from GCB (2023)."
+- Comment on these trends relative to what you know about the history of the country.
+Do you think there's evidence for a Green Kuznets curve for this class?
+What else would you need to examine in order to make a more definitive claim?

 <!-- # Plot Cross Sections -->